What 'special educational needs' means

 - the school thinks your child is having problems

 - your child is able to work at the same level as others of the same age

 - your child is already getting extra help

 If the school agrees your child has special needs in some areas, they'll use a step-by-step approach to meeting these.

 - Identifying special educational needs in under fives

-- Getting help for special educational needs in under fives
+- Getting help for children under five with special educational needs

 - if your child has special needs, these should be met and they should receive a broad, well-balanced and relevant education

 - your views should always be taken into account and the wishes of your child should be listened to

 - your child's needs will usually be met in a mainstream school, sometimes with the help of outside specialists